Am Timan

 Am Timan (Arabic: أم تيمان, ʾUmm Tīmān) is a city in Chad and is the capital of the region of Salamat.
-Am Timan is also known as Dabengat in Chad, which mean the resources of the products.
-Most of economy comes from Salamat region such as fish, vegetables and anomalies meat etc. In Arabic, Am Timan means "mother of twins," although the reason for the name was back then there a female of Buffalo gave a twins birth in that particular place so the name came from there/ As the capital of the prefecture, it has the area' of many towns and villages around it including Zakuma national park.
+Most of economy comes from Salamat region such as fish, vegetables and anomalies meat, etc. In Arabic, Am Timan means "mother of twins".
+As the capital of the prefecture, it has the area of many towns and villages around it, including the Zakouma National Park.
 The city has no university but there are schools and colleges, and a clinic, and hosts a large market day and holiday celebrations.